Who pays and how much?

 If you currently collect TOMSA levies, in terms of the TOMSA agreement you have to give them 3 months notice of cancellation.
 The TOMSA scheme is also completely voluntarily.
 You also have to get a letter from your auditor to confirm to TOMSA that you are no longer collecting TOMSA levies.
 After the 3 months, you are free to collect Stellenbosch Tourism Levies in terms of your agreement with SPM.
 The TOMSA levy is used for contributions to the marketing programmes of SA Tourism.
 It is very difficult to measure the impact of this spending on Stellenbosch.
 By becoming a collector of Stellenbosch Tourism Levies, you know that the contributions of visitors to our region directly benefit the marketing of Stellenbosch as a tourist destination.

-Why a separate entity from Stellenbosch 360?
+Why a separate entity?

 It is important that levy funds do not fall within the general budget of Stellenbosch Tourism for a number of reasons.
 Funds must only be used for marketing, not operational expenses.
 By allocating funds only to approved projects, maximum effectiveness is ensured.
 Each project will be subject to agreed outcomes and must be properly researched and motivated.